imennajar/data-collection-challenge/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```
-###### Analyse: The distance from peak to peak is roughly 1425-750, or 675 days.
+###### Analysis: The distance from peak to peak is roughly 1425-750, or 675 days.
 A year on Mars appears to be about 675 days from the plot.
-The calcul results is equivalent to 687 earth days.
+The calculated result is equivalent to 687 earth days.
 <img src='nbr_j.png' style ='width:700px;height:300px'/>